U.S. Senate blocks change in the filibuster for voting rights bills - NewsBreak

 “Don’t lecture me about Jim Crow,” he said.
 “I know this isn’t 1965.
 That’s what makes me feel outrage.
 It’s 2022, and they’re blatantly removing more polling places from the counties where Blacks and Latinos are overrepresented.”

-Sen. Bill Hagerty, a Tennessee Republican, said the new voting requirements states were moving to pass were “common sense state voter ID laws.”
+Sen. Bill Hagerty, a Tennessee Republican, said that the new voting requirements that states were moving to pass were “common sense state voter ID laws.”

 Tennessee has low voter turnout and strict voter ID requirements that advocates say disenfranchise college students, senior voters and poor voters.